Difficulty

 When shopping for new appliances, remember that homes built before the year 2000 use 3-prong plugs, and those built after 2000 use 4-prong plugs.

-When you add professional installation to your new appliance purchase from us, the delivery agent carries both types of cords to make sure your home is covered.
+When you add professional installation to your new appliance purchase from us, the appliance delivery and installation agent carries both types of cords to make sure your home is covered.
 If you purchase a new appliance from us without opting for professional installation, we’ll provide a 4-prong cord.
 If your home is equipped with a 3-prong outlet, you will need to purchase a 3-prong cord or connector adapter separately.

 The Home Depot delivers: Just say, when, where and how.
 Free delivery on over one million online items.